This is the first post in a four-part series on taking the leap to go on camera to market your business.

-You could probably muddle through learning to speak confidently and fluently in front of the lens on your own.
+You could probably muddle through learning to speak confidently in front of the lens on your own.
 However, it will take a lot longer to pick up the necessary skills.

 The easiest and fastest way to achieve proficiency in front of the camera is to invest in training.